DirectoryTree/LdapRecord.com/source/docs/laravel/events.md

 For a list of all LdapRecord events, view the core [events documentation](/docs/events#list-of-events).

-## Creating the Service Provider
+## Creating the Service Provider {#creating-service-provider}

 Next, we will create a new Laravel service provider.
 This is where we will register our LDAP event listeners.
 We will call it `LdapEventServiceProvider`.
-Execute the bellow command to generate it:
+Execute the below command to generate it:

 ```bash
 php artisan make:provider LdapEventServiceProvider
 ```

-In the generated class, we'll update it to the following:
+In the generated class, we will update it to the following:

 ```php
 <?php